tiatsou/tiatsou/README.md

 :octocat: Hi, there!
-Der-Hsuan Tsou can also go by Tia if it is easiler for you.
+Der-Hsuan Tsou can also go by Tia (It's easiler to pronouce...
+Trust me!)

 ⭐ Der-Hsuan is interested in data anaytics, business analytics, visualization and maching learning to let your data tell a different story.